Stamp Duty Calculator

 Read more in Martins blog: The UK's worst tax: stamp duty.

-For details on exceptions, such as ‘Disadvantaged Areas Relief' or zero-carbon homes, see the Gov.UK website.
+For details on exceptions, such as ‘Disadvantaged Areas Relief', see the Gov.UK website.

 What are the rate boundaries?

 As the price you pay for a new property increases, so do the rates of stamp duty.
 You pay a percentage of the cost, and the rate payable leaps up at a set of thresholds.

 |Correct at July 2013|

 The precise boundary for hitting a new tier is the first penny of that tier.
 So, though it's a tad unlikely, if you were to pay £500,000.01, then you'd face 4% stamp duty (£20,000), but pay one penny less at £500,000 and stamp duty will be 3% (so £15,000) - an illustration of the absurdity of this tax's structure.

 To see rates for past years, take a look at the HMRC website.

 Don't miss out on updates to this guide Get MoneySavingExpert's free, spam-free weekly email full of guides & loopholes